5.1 General context

 Due to the low election threshold, Denmark has a multi-party system with a relatively large number of parties in the Danish parliament.

-At present, the following political parties are represented in the Danish Parliament.
+As os 2022, the following political parties are represented in the Danish parliament.